Important Covid-19 Information

 - We will no longer be issuing paper prescriptions or printing fitnotes.

 Please request Fitnotes via econsult.
-We will email the signed Fitnote to the email address stated in the online request.
+We will email the signed Fitnote to the email address stated in the online request, this could take up to a week to be done.

 All prescriptions will be sent electronically to a pharmacy.
 If you do not have a nominated pharmacy already we will contact you to arrange this.